-• Mentor the high school instructor on college-level subject matter, course guidelines, required materials, assignments, assessments, grading, student engagement and academic rigor.

-- Provide relevant M State academic policies and procedures to the instructor upon request. - Ensure students have access to library and other college services to assist them in their academic success. - Submit a mentor report for every course at the end of the term.
+- Mentor the high school instructor on college-level subject matter, course guidelines, required materials, assignments, assessments, grading, student engagement and academic rigor. - Provide relevant M State academic policies and procedures to the instructor upon request. - Ensure students have access to library and other college services to assist them in their academic success.

-• Comply with NACEP accreditation requirements to provide evidence of paired student assessments, paired syllabi and a signed Statement of Equivalency upon request by CEP staff (see NACEP Standards on pages 21 and 22).
+• Comply with NACEP accreditation requirements to provide evidence of paired student assessments, paired syllabi, professional development mentor statement narrative and a signed Statement of Equivalency upon request by CEP staff.

 • Attend and participate in the annual professional development day (Concurrent Enrollment Day) and/or provide one-on-one discipline-specific professional development to the high school instructor.
-Annual professional development and ongoing collegial interaction is a NACEP accreditation requirement which serves to further enhance instructor pedagogy and breadth of knowledge in the discipline (see NACEP Standards on pages 21 and 22).
+Annual professional development and ongoing collegial interaction is a NACEP accreditation requirement which serves to further enhance instructor pedagogy and breadth of knowledge in the discipline.

-• Document annual discipline-specific professional development topics and discussions (including materials and activities) using the Annual Discipline-Specific Professional Development Evidence form (see page 18).
+• Document annual discipline-specific professional development topics and discussions (including materials and activities) using the Annual Discipline-Specific Professional Development Evidence form.